Vocal Ligaments

 The vocal ligaments are also known as the inferior thyroarytenoid.
 They are two thick ligament bands found inside the non-muscular portion of the throat's vocal folds.

 The ligaments are each made up of a band of yellowish elastin and collagen fibers.
-They are attached in front to the thyroid cartilage and at the back to the arytenoid’s vocal processes.
-These ligaments prevent excessive stress onmycontentbreak the vocal cords by limiting the amount of elongation possible in the vocal fold; they also help keep the vocal fold in position or move it when the arytenoid cartilage moves during speech or other vocalizations.
+They are attached in front to the thyroid cartilage and at the back to the arytenoid's vocal processes.
+These ligaments prevent excessive stress on the vocal cords by limiting the amount of elongation possible in the vocal fold; they also help keep the vocal fold in position or move it when the arytenoid cartilage moves during speech or other vocalizations.